-Coronavirus relief package making its way to President’s desk after major hold-up
+Coronavirus relief package making its way to president’s desk after major hold-up

 In his final hours of self-quarantine, Texas Republican Senator Ted Cruz says he’s ready to get back to work.

-“I’ve been working from home, actively engaged on the phone, on email and the internet and then tomorrow I will be flying back to D.C.,” says Cruz.
+“I’ve been working from home, actively engaged on the phone, on email and the internet and then tomorrow I will be flying back to D.C.,” Cruz said.

 Cruz isolated himself after coming into contact with two individuals with coronavirus.